 In the table below, provide the number of families who are newly enrolled, those who exited the program during the year, and those continuing in the program.
 For families who have exited, count the time between the family's start date and exit date.
-For families continuing to participate, count the time between the family's start date and the end of the reporting year (June 30, 2008).
+For families continuing to participate, count the time between the family's start date and the reporting year (June 30, 2009).
 For families who had previously exited Even Start and then enrolled during the reporting year, begin counting from the time of the family's original enrollment date.
 Report each family only once in lines 1-4.
 Note enrolled families means a family who is participating in all four core instructional components.
 The total number of families participating will be automatically calculated.

-Time in Program Number of families enrolled 90 days or less 95 2.
-Number of families enrolled more than 90 but less than 180 days or less 192 3.
-Number of families enrolled more than 180 days but 365 days or less 389 4.
-Number of families enrolled more than 365 days 275 Total families enrolled 951 Comments:
+Time in Program 1.
+Number of families enrolled 90 days or less 48 2.
+Number of families enrolled more than 90 but less than 180 days 102 3.
+Number of families enrolled 180 or more days but less than 365 days 207 4.
+Number of families enrolled 365 days or more 144 5.
+Total families enrolled 501 Comments: